 Read the guidance on Safe working in education, childcare and children’s social care for more information about preventing and controlling infection, how PPE should be used, what type of PPE to use, and how to source it.

 7. Engage with the NHS Test and Trace process

-Settings must ensure they understand the NHS Test and Trace process and how to contact their local PHE health protection team.
+Settings must ensure they understand the NHS Test and Trace process.
 Settings must ensure that staff members and parents/carers understand that they will need to be ready and willing to:

 - book a test if they are displaying symptoms.
 Staff and children must not come into the setting if they have symptoms and must be sent home to self-isolate if they develop them in the setting.
 All children can be tested, including children under 5, but children under 11 will need to be helped by their parents or carers if using a home testing kit